KatamariJr/gorm.io/pages/docs/advanced_query.md

 // user -> User{ID: 111, Name: "jinzhu", Age: 18}
 ```

-`Assign` attributes to the record regardless it is found or not and save them back to the database.
+You can `Assign` attributes to the returned struct regardless of it was found or created.
+Like `Attrs`, these attributes won't be used to build the SQL query.
+However, the final data will be saved into the database.

 ```go
 // User not found, initialize it with give conditions and Assign attributes